rdtrob/linux-workshop/README.md

 [me@hostname ~]$ ls -l /usr/bin | less
 ```

-">" - redirection operator, connects a command with a file
+">" - redirection operator, connects a command with a file  <br />
 "|" - pipeline operator, connects the output of one command with the input of a second command

 > NOTE: By misusing the redirection operator (e.g. "command1 > command2") you can get some really bad outcomes.